It’s not easy being green.

 Me: Don’t be silly.

-The Doctor’s diagnosis doesn’t sound good.
-Winlett is turning into a savage, meat-eating plant called a Krynoid.
+Winlett is actually turning into a savage, meat-eating plant called a Krynoid.

 Sue: Tom is on fire this week.
 I love it when he’s angry.
-I didn’t like it when Pertwee was in a mood but this Doctor snaps because the world is about to end, not because someone has eaten all the sandwiches.
+I didn’t like it when Jon Pertwee was in a foul mood, but this Doctor only snaps when the world’s about to end, not because somebody has eaten all the sandwiches.

 Sue: It’s Boycie!